 - We endeavors to keep its policies and programs in compliance with appropriate federal and state laws.

-If you are a prospective student with specific needs, Atlantis University welcomes you.
-The faculty and administration work together to extend educational and spiritual opportunities to all students, regardless of circumstances, and we encourage you to join with us in this effort.
+- We work to extend our educational and spiritual opportunities to you all, regardless of circumstances, and we encourage you to join with us in this effort.

-Accommodations are adjustments to a student’s academic routine specifically intended to offset physical differences or other circumstances that limit substantively that student’s ability to succeed academically.
+These are some of the accommodations or adjustments we offer to minimize physical differences or other circumstances that may limit your ability to succeed academically: